UtkarshMish/mongoose-plugin-encryptor/README.md

 ## Usage

-Generate and store 96 byte random hex as a secret and mention secret in the option.
+- Generate and store 96 byte random hex as a secret and mention secret in the option.
+- Use `Buffer.from(SECRET,"hex")` to set secret in plugin option
+- Mark fields that are encrypted as `encrypted: true` to notify plugin that field is encrypted

 ### Basic